stefanneuhaus/gradle-workshop/authoring-plugins/README.md

 ## Exercise 1: Client Build failing

-* Go to the "client" Build and apply a plugin with the ID `com.rewedigital.git-commit` and version `1.0`.
+* Go to the "client" Build and apply a plugin with the ID `com.rewedigital.gitcommit` and version `1.0`.
 Verify that the build fails complaining about the unresolvable plugin.